katdoesmaths/katdoesmaths.github.io/_pages/hireme.md

 author_profile: true
 ---

- I am currently available from Nov 2025 onwards, for fees and booking please reach out at katdoesenquiries(at)gmail.com.
+ I am currently available from Feb 2026 onwards, for fees and booking please reach out at katdoesenquiries(at)gmail.com.